akronym-org/GDPR/README.md

 ## Limitations

-* Currently only works with Postgres.
+* Currently only works with Postgres
 * GDPR is pre-alpha.
-Only `dump` works (sort of).
+Only `dump` works
-* You must specify a table and a field.
+* You can & must currently specify one `--table`
 * This tool doesn't have a security audit.
 Don't use it!
 * GDPR uses SeaORM, which supports Postgres, MySQL and SQLite.